kl82slo/kl82slo.github.io/_posts/2024-07-24-0020 MicroStrategy run bat file.md

 ## Microstrategy
 You can use a standard report, but I prefer Freeform SQL,<br />
-where I can write custom text to log when the procedure was executed.<br />
+where I can write custom text when the procedure was executed.<br />
 ![freeform](/img/20240726_0020/freeform.png)<br />

 and add VLDB option to run procedure from SQL<br />